littleosbook/aenix/doc/book/environment_and_booting.md

 ### Programming languages
 The operating system will be developed using the C programming language [@wiki:c].
-The reason for using C is because developing and OS requires a very precise control of the generated code, something which C enables.
+The reason for using C is because developing and OS requires a very precise control of the generated code and direct access to the memory, something which C enables.
 Other languages can be used that does the same, for example C++, can also be used, but this book will only cover C.

 The code will make use of one type attribute that is specific for GCC [@gcc]